ABCHAO/APM.Thesis/docs/en/Controls.md

 - unique
 - case-insensitive

 This field has to be identical with the name of the form.
+This setting will also override its child controls.

 ## vc-layout